 The situation abroad and counter-terrorism efforts at home will again focus attention on British Muslims.
-In defeating those who like ISIL construct Muslims and the West as entities that are diametrically opposed, it is important to remember that the vast majority of law-abiding British Muslims are a vital asset in the .. (missing finish).
-UK?
+In defeating those who like ISIL construct Muslims and the West as entities that are diametrically opposed, it is important to remember that the vast majority of law-abiding British Muslims are a vital asset in the struggle against terror to be effectively used not indifferently abused.